Axis occupation of Greece: Oppression and reprisals

 Compared to the other two occupation zones, the Italian regime was relatively safe for its Greek residents, with a relatively low number of executions and atrocities compared to the German and Bulgarian zones.

 Unlike the Germans, the Italian military mostly protected Jews in their zone, and rejected the introduction of measures such as those established in the German occupation zone in Thessaloniki.
 The Germans were purportedly perturbed as the Italians not only protected Jews on their territory, but in parts of occupied France, Greece, the Balkans, and elsewhere.
 On 13 December 1942, Joseph Goebbels, Hitler's propaganda minister, wrote in his diary, "The Italians are extremely lax in the treatment of the Jews.
 They protect the Italian Jews both in Tunis and in occupied France and will not permit their being drafted for work or compelled to wear the Star of David.
 This shows once again that Fascism does not really dare to get down to fundamentals but is very superficial regarding problems of vital importance."

 Mass reprisals did sometimes occur, such as the Domenikon massacre in which 150 Greek civilians were killed.
-As they controlled most of the countryside, Italy was the first to face the rising resistance movement in 1942–43.
+As they controlled most of the countryside, Italy was the first to face the rising resistance movement in 1942–1943.
 By mid-1943, the resistance had managed to expel a few Italian garrisons from some mountainous areas, including several towns, creating liberated zones ("Free Greece").
 After the Italian armistice in September 1943, the Italian zone was taken over by the Germans.
-As a result, German anti-partisan and anti-Semitic policies were extended to it.
+As a result, German anti-partisan and antisemitic policies were extended to it.